Step-by-Step Guide

 Phase 1: Discovery and Assessment (Weeks 1-2)

-Conduct a comprehensive audit of your business processes to identify automation opportunities.
+Conduct an audit of your business processes to identify automation opportunities.
 Interview stakeholders across departments to understand pain points, bottlenecks, and priorities.
 Focus on processes that are repetitive, high-volume, and currently consume significant human time.
 Document the current state of each process including tools used, time spent, error rates, and costs.

-Create a ranked list of automation opportunities based on three criteria: business impact (how much value will automation deliver), feasibility (how complex is the implementation), and alignment with organizational goals (does this automation support strategic priorities).
+Create a ranked list of automation opportunities based on three criteria: business impact (how much value will automation deliver), feasibility (how complex is the build), and alignment with organizational goals (does this automation support strategic priorities).
 Score each opportunity on these criteria and rank them to create a prioritized backlog.

 Select one opportunity for the pilot project based on the ranking.
-The ideal pilot candidate has high impact, moderate complexity, clearly measurable success criteria, and a supportive business sponsor who will champion the project.
+The ideal pilot candidate has high impact, moderate complexity, clearly measurable success criteria, and a supportive business sponsor who'll champion the project.
 Avoid choosing the most complex opportunity for the pilot, even if it has the highest potential impact.
 The pilot's purpose is to prove the approach and build confidence, not to solve the hardest problem first.

 2